terourou/terourou.github.io/content/outputs/intergenerational-analyses-using-the-idi.md

 ---
-title: "Intergenerational Links in the IDI"
+title: "Intergenerational Analyses using the IDI"
 date: 2021-03-18T14:55:33+13:00
 description: ""
 authors: